voilacs/Simple_RISC_Assembler/README.md

 Stops the machinefrom executing until reset hlt F

-For assigning a memory address to a variable we have used length of the code as first address and then kept incrementing it by 1.
+For assigning a memory address to a variable we have used length of the code(after popping lines starting with var) as first address and then kept incrementing it by 1.
-For assigning a memory address to a label we have used the (line number -1) as the address of the label in that particular line.
+For assigning a memory address to a label we have used the line number as the address of the label in that particular line.